klavgen/klavgen/README.tmpl.md

 </p>

 ## 4. Let's use Choc switches

+Note: Choc support is very experimental, not well tested and generally buggy!

 Let's change the config of the previous example to use Choc switches.
 This will change the size of the plate holes and will produce Choc switch holders (see full code in